stablestud/adsorber/README.md

 ### Options (optional):

 #### `-s, --systemd`:
-Use with `install`.
+Use with `setup`.
-* Installs systemd scheduler, skipping the scheduler prompt.
+* Setup systemd scheduler, skipping the scheduler prompt.
 Files are placed into `/etc/systemd/system` by default.
 #### `-c, --cronjob`:
-Use with `install`.
+Use with `setup`.
-* Installs the cron scheduler, skipping the scheduler prompt.
+* Setup the cron scheduler, skipping the scheduler prompt.
 File is placed into `/etc/cron.weekly/` by default.
 #### `-ns, --no-scheduler`:
-Use with `install`
+Use with `setup`
-* Skips the installation of a scheduler.
+* Skips the setup of a scheduler.
 You'll need to update Adsorber manually with `adsorber update`.
 #### `-y, --yes, --assume-yes`:
 Answers all prompts with `yes` e.g.,
-* `Do you really want to install Adsorber?`
+* `Do you really want to setup Adsorber?`
 * `Do you really want to remove Adsorber?`

 It'll not answer prompts which may harm your system.
 But `--force` will do it.
 #### `-f, --force`:
 This will force the script to continue (dangerous) the update e.g.,
 * Continue if no backup has been created, overwriting the existing hosts file.
 #### `-h, --help`:
 If specified in conjunction with an operation, it'll show extended help about the operation.

 ## Settings:
-To add or remove ad-domain sources edit the `soures.list` file which is created after the installation of Adsorber.
+To add or remove ad-domain sources edit the `soures.list` file which is created after the setup of Adsorber.
-For a general configuration of Adsorber e.g., the path of the crontab installation, edit `adsorber.conf`
-To add domains to the `whilelist` or `blacklist` edit the relevant files at the default config location.
+For a general configuration of Adsorber e.g., the path of the crontab, edit `adsorber.conf` To add domains to the `whilelist` or `blacklist` edit the relevant files at the default config location.

 The configuration's default location is at `/usr/local/etc/adsorber/` if installed to system.
 If not, the config files should be placed at the scripts root directory.

 ## Todo for future releases
 You're free to implement things listed/not listed in [`TODO.md`](https://github.com/stablestud/adsorber/blob/master/TODO.md)  to Adsorber.
 Any additions are appreciated. :)

 ## License